 First call resolution analyzes if the customers' problems are successfully resolved in the initial interaction.
 First call close is a similar metric but is more informative to the performance of sales-based outbound call centers.

-This information provides some of the most important call metrics.
+This information provides some of the most important calling metrics.
 A greater rate of FCR means fewer transfers, holds, and callbacks for customers.
 When these are abundant, it often indicates the customer is more likely to be unsatisfied with their experience.

 For outbound call centers, first call close is key to measuring return on investment (ROI).
 It measures the level of conversion for agents on the first interaction with customers.